dimaslanjaka/universal-framework/wp-content/plugins/gtranslate/readme.txt

 == Description ==

-GTranslate plugin uses Google Translate automatic translation service to **translate wordpress** site with Google power and make it **multilingual**.
+Translate WordPress with GTranslate plugin uses Google Translate automatic translation service to **translate wordpress** site with Google power and make it **multilingual**.
 With 103 available languages your site will be available to more than 99% of internet users.
 Our paid versions are **fully SEO compatible** which will **increase your international traffic and sales**.
 This translate plugin is a budget multilingual WordPress solution which combines automatic and human translations to save money and is easy to implement.

-GTranslate is a leading website translation services provider since 2008 and powers more than 500.000 multilingual websites worldwide.
+GTranslate is a leading website translation services provider since 2008, it moves away the language barriers.

+Compared to other translation plugins for WordPress, we use cloud based approach which does not slow down your website.
+In addition to that, we can offer complete SEO features based on sub-domains with our paid options, which can make your website appear in search engines in different languages which will increase your international traffic and sales.
+In our paid versions we DO NOT limit the number of words or the number of translated pageviews.
+You DO NOT pay additionally for automatic translations.

 Please use [GTranslate Support](https://wordpress.org/support/plugin/gtranslate) for your questions and support requests!
 We are multilingual!